ContestedWheel/EvalEvalEval-BD/README.md

 ### Q: So, what happens now?

-This repo will now focus on custom commands (that I have gotten permission to use) and any evals that come across my way.
-The wiki pages will also still be up, just some custom commands and evals are going away.
+I am trying to get licenses for as much custom commands and evals as I can but not all of them will come back.
+The wiki with all the tutorials I have made will still be up.